ShirshoDipto/interactive-map/README.md

 ## Methodology

-The core of this app is the data files that has all the coordinates needed for Mapbox Studio to draw on a canvas.
-The accepted format for the data files `csv` or `geojson`.
-After downloading the data files, of `csv` formate, from the abovementined websites, a one time Python's Numpy code is used to edit the files to give them the structure Mapbox Studio requires.
+The core of this app is the data files that contain all the coordinates needed for Mapbox Studio to draw on a canvas.
+The accepted format for the data files is csv or geojson.
+After downloading the data files in csv format from the aforementioned websites, a one-time Python's [Numpy](https://numpy.org) code is used to edit the files to give them the structure that Mapbox Studio requires.

-The data files are then uploaded to the Mapbox Studio to create layers, and then add designs, such as the colors and width of the linestrings, diameter of the red dots, etc. The canvas styles are also picked from the Mapbox Studio: one is Monochrome that is good for general data visualization purpose, and the other is Sattelite view.
+The data files are then uploaded to Mapbox Studio to create layers and add designs, such as the colors and width of the linestrings, diameter of the red dots, etc. The canvas styles are also chosen from Mapbox Studio: one is Monochrome, which is good for general data visualization purposes, and the other is Satellite view.

-Once all the layers are ready, Mapbox GL is installed and connected to the styles created with Mapbox Studio to add further interactivity with javascript code.
+Once all the layers are ready, Mapbox GL is installed and connected to the styles created with Mapbox Studio to add further interactivity with JavaScript code.